 An anxiety disorder defined by the presence of recurrent, intrusive thoughts (known as obsessions) or repetitive behaviors that a person feels driven to perform (known as compulsions).
-Individuals with obsessive-compulsive disorder (OCD) experience their obsessions as distressing and time-consuming, and they typically recognize that their obsessions are excessive or irrational.
+Individuals with obsessive-compulsive disorder (OCD) experience their obsessions as distressing and time-consuming, and they typically recognize that their obsessions are excessive or irrational (Fig. 1).
 Compulsions are similarly time-consuming and often interfere with everyday life, but they are performed in order to alleviate distress caused by obsessions.
 The relationship between obsessions and compulsions begins as a generally functional one: obsessions increase anxiety or distress, and initially compulsions decrease or relieve anxiety or distress.
-Compulsions do not need to be overt actions such as checking or hand washing; they also can be thinking of certain words or images, such as a “good” number, or praying ritualistically.
-See also: Anxiety disorders; Emotion; Stress (psychology)
+Compulsions do not need to be overt actions, such as washing of hands or checking; they also can be thinking of certain words or images, such as a “good” number, or praying ritualistically.
+See also: Anxiety disorders; Emotion; Mental disorders; Stress (psychology)

 The content above is only an excerpt.

 for your institution.
 Subscribe

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.